 So, what is myoglobin, anyway?

 Myoglobin is a protein that contains heme-iron, and it’s an important part of any red meat.
-So much that it’s the myoglobin that gives any meat its unmistakable red color.
+Myoglobin gives any red meat its unmistakable red color.

-It’s essentially the protein that stores oxygen in the animal’s muscle cells, like its cousin protein, hemoglobin, which carries oxygen in the creature’s blood cells.
+Myoglobin is the protein that stores oxygen in the animal’s muscle cells.
+Its cousin protein, hemoglobin, carries oxygen in the creature’s blood cells.

 What is really happening